Bhupesh-V/til/meta/creative-writing.md

 3. Payoff
    - Make good on all the build-up of plot and characters.
    - Should flow naturally, should give readers everything they were promised and more.
+   - Reader Engagement: If they are slightly ahead, they feel anticipation.
+If they are slightly behind, they feel curiosity.

 Another way to word the above steps: